 The history of the MNAC museum goes back to the 19th century.
 Plans were launched then to preserve the country’s artistic heritage.
 During the three year Spanish Civil War (1936-1939), the director of the Catalonia Museum of Art, Joaquim Folch i Torres transferred a lot of the art to places like Girona and Paris for protection and to prevent damage and destruction.

-On my recent visit to Barcelona, we got to visit the MNAC and the Roman collection of art.
-We also got a chance to peek behind the curtains so to speak.
+A visit to MNAC Barcelona was a must for us on our visit.
+We had the most fortunate experience to peek behind the curtains so to speak.
 As a special treat, we got to see the restoration department of the museum.
 I think it’s safe to say that, while l enjoyed my myself tremendously the whole week, this was the highlight of the trip for me.
-It made me feel like l did when we discovered the neighborhood of El Born by accident.
+It made me feel like l did when we discovered the neighborhood of El Born..